IkshitaMishra/Connect-Job/README.md

 # Connect-Job
--> An Job Portal Web application for administrators using MongoDB, NodeJS for backend, Express as web application framework and Angular 6 for frontend.
+ An Job Portal Web application for administrators using MongoDB, NodeJS for backend, Express as web application framework and Angular 6 for frontend.

--> It is a MEAN Stack Application performing Create, Read, Update and Delete operation.
+It is a MEAN Stack Application performing Create, Read, Update and Delete operation.

--> It also uses Firebase for data collections.
+It also uses Firebase for data collections.

-->It has following features :
+It has following features :

-	 	->Dashboard (Add, Display, Update, Delete job application).
+	 	• Dashboard (Add, Display, Update, Delete job application).

-		->Google Maps (Places) using Angular Google Maps (AGM) along with place Autocomplete Feature.
+		• Google Maps (Places) using Angular Google Maps (AGM) along with place Autocomplete Feature.

-		->Add, Delete, Edit, display Events using AngularFirestore.
+		• Add, Delete, Edit, display Events using AngularFirestore.
 (Firebase)

-		->angular-highcharts for Job Statistic Charts
+		• angular-highcharts for Job Statistic Charts

-		->Angular Material Features v6.4.5 - Sorting, Pagination, Filter, Tree.
+		• Angular Material Features v6.4.5 - Sorting, Pagination, Filter, Tree.

 For Firestore: Refer https://www.npmjs.com/package/angularfire2?activeTab=readme